SUSAN TREGONING PHOTOGRAPHY

 0 Comments

-This scenic drive closely follows and commemorates the historic Old Natchez Trace and is jam-packed with over 10,000 years of history!
-Along the way, you can hike preserved sections of the Old Trace, read historical markers telling the stories of the people back in the day, see historical buildings, Indian ceremonial, and burial mounds, breathtaking scenic overlooks; there are rivers, lakes, swamps, picnic areas, hiking trails, and campgrounds.
+This scenic drive closely follows and commemorates the historic Old Natchez Trace, jam-packed with over 10,000 years of history!
+Along the way, you can hike preserved sections of the Old Trace, read historical markers telling the stories of the people back in the day, see historical buildings, Indian ceremonial and burial mounds, and breathtaking scenic overlooks; there are rivers, lakes, swamps, picnic areas, hiking trails, and campgrounds.
 It’s not a road you can drive in a day or even a week if you wish to see it all.
 This is a pleasant, leisurely drive through beautiful country with a maximum speed limit of 50mph.
 Relax, take your time, and enjoy the drive.

 A Brief History of the Natchez Trace

-By this point, these Indian paths were so highly traveled that there were deep gullies worn into the ground.
-Some of this Sunken Trace is as much as 30 foot below the land around it!
+By this point, these Indian paths were so highly traveled that deep gullies were worn into the ground.
+Some of this Sunken Trace is as much as 30 feet below the land around it!
 It was quite dangerous, fraught with bandits and angry Indians that preyed on the now wealthy boatmen flush from selling their goods.
-There were also, mosquitoes, poison ivy, and poisonous snakes that thrived in the swampier areas.
-Those swamps made for deep mud that could be found along much of the trail, as well.
+There were also mosquitoes, poison ivy, and poisonous snakes that thrived in the swampier areas.
+Those swamps made for deep mud that could be found along much of the trail.
 The Trace was by no means an easy road; it took these travelers about six weeks to travel on foot or four weeks by horse.

-By the 1820s, the invention of the steamboat had come to the Mississippi River and travel on the Natchez Trace all but stopped.
-You would think that with this being a national road it would still see traffic.
+By the 1820s, the invention of the steamboat had come to the Mississippi River, and travel on the Natchez Trace had all but stopped.
+You would think that traffic would still be visible with this being a national road.
 However, newer and better roads were being built.
-By 1830, Jackson’s Military Road between Columbia, Tennessee, and Madison, Louisiana was completed.
-In 1840, Robinson Road that ran between Columbus and Jackson was in use.
+By 1830, Jackson’s Military Road was completed between Columbia, Tennessee, and Madison, Louisiana.
+In 1840, Robinson Road, which ran between Columbus and Jackson, was in use.
 Eventually, the railroads came along, offering even better and faster alternatives than traveling the Natchez Trace.
-The Trace was all, but forgotten.
+The Trace was all but forgotten.

 This is Part 1 of a 3 part post, you may also be interested in reading: